engrmumtazali0112/engrmumtazali0112/README.md

 - 📄 Know about my experiences
-- (I am a skilled web developer with 2-3 years of experience in Python, RESTful APIs, user authentication, and database management, focusing on building responsive web applications with Django and Flask.
-Additionally, I have expertise in computer vision and deep learning, demonstrated in real-time object detection and AI-driven personality prediction projects.
-My technical background also includes implementing secure network infrastructure with VLAN segmentation and inter-VLAN routing for enterprise solution)
+- I am a skilled full-stack web developer with 2–3 years of hands-on experience in Python, RESTful API development, user authentication, and database management.
+My core strengths lie in building scalable and responsive web applications using Django, Flask, and FastAPI.

+I’ve delivered robust backend systems and intuitive user interfaces, integrating PostgreSQL, MySQL, and SQLite databases.
+My work extends to secure enterprise networking, including VLAN segmentation and inter-VLAN routing.

+In addition to backend development, I have significant experience in computer vision and deep learning.
+My projects include real-time object detection, gesture recognition, and AI-driven personality prediction systems—demonstrating my ability to fuse AI with practical applications.

+I’ve also led full-stack projects like a Hostel Management System, an E-commerce platform, and a Quiz Game App, leveraging Django and FastAPI with modern front-end frameworks like React.js.